nabilhassein/nabilhassein.github.io/pages/contact.md

 I mostly post about politics,
-but I'm making an effort to increase the ratio of tech content, and particularly the intersection between the two.
+but I'm making an effort to increase the ratio of tech content, and particularly to focus more of my tweets on the intersection between the two.

 # [Github](https://github.com/nabilhassein)
 Social coding!
 Star my repos, send me a pull request, comment on my code with tips or questions, etc.